debpuja/Active-Directory-Bulk-User-Creation/README.md

 When setting this lab up, we need to download [Oracle VirtualBox](https://www.virtualbox.org/wiki/Downloads), [Windows Server 2019 ISO](https://www.microsoft.com/en-us/evalcenter/download-windows-server-2019), and [Windows 10 ISO](https://www.microsoft.com/en-us/software-download/windows10ISO).

 When setting up VirtualBox, we will name our virtual machine "Domain Controller".
 The type will be: Windows.
 The version is: Other Windows (64-bit).
-For memory size, I chose 2048MB (2GB); the amount you input depends on how much RAM the system you're running your machine on.
+For memory size, I chose 2048MB (2GB) and 1 CPU; the amount you input depends on how much RAM the system you're running your machine on.
 I left the stock input of 20 GB for the Virtual Hard Disk Size.

 <p align="center">
 <img width="800" alt="4 summary setup for domain controller VM" src="https://github.com/debpuja/Active-Directory-Bulk-User-Creation/assets/163590363/b396086b-9214-42a6-b3b8-b60237f2c182">